 FSU Contact: Amatullah Alaji-Sabrie

-Fred Smith, Jr. is a scholar of the judiciary and constitutional law.
-His
+Fred Smith, Jr. joined Berkeley Law School's faculty in 2010.
+He is a scholar of the federal judiciary and constitutional law.

-Prior to joining Berkeley Law School's faculty in 2010, Smith clerked for Hon.
-Barrington D. Parker, Jr. of the U.S. Court of Appeals for the Second Circuit in Manhattan and Judge Myron Thompson of the Middle District of Alabama in Montgomery.
-He also worked as a fellow for a litigation boutique--Bondurant, Mixson & Elmore LLP in Atlanta--and is an inactive member of the Georgia Bar.
+Smith clerked for Judge Myron Thompson of the Middle District of Alabama; Judge Barrington D. Parker, Jr. of the U.S. Court of Appeals for the Second Circuit; and Justice Sonia Sotomayor of the United States Supreme Court.
+Prior to joining the Berkeley faculty, he also worked as a fellow for a litigation boutique-- Bondurant, Mixson & Elmore LLP in Atlanta.

-At Stanford, Smith was a member of the Supreme Court Litigation Clinic; served as Articles Editor for the Stanford Law and Policy Review; served as President of the Black Law Students Association; was a finalist in the annual Kirkwood Moot Court Competition; and was a finalist in the American Constitution Society's national Moot Court Competition.
+Smith earned his J.D. at from Stanford Law School in 2007.
+At Stanford, he was a member of the Supreme Court Litigation Clinic; was a finalist in the annual Kirkwood Moot Court Competition; was a finalist in the American Constitution Society's national Moot Court Competition; served as President of the Black Law Students Association; and served as Articles Editor for the Stanford Law and Policy Review.
 In 2004, he received his B.A. with Honors from Harvard College; his thesis was awarded Magna Cum Laude.

 J.D., Stanford Law School (2007)